-USM Anywhere delivers vulnerability assessmentVulnerability assessment uses active network vulnerability scanning and continuous vulnerability monitoring to provide one of the five essential capabilities. as part of a complete package of security monitoringProcess of collecting all device status and event information and processing normalized events for evidence of vulnerabilities, possible attacks, and other malicious activity. and management capabilities for efficient threat detection — because in order to improve security in your network, you first need to know what's vulnerable.
+USM Anywhere delivers vulnerability assessmentVulnerability assessment uses active network vulnerability scanning and continuous vulnerability monitoring to provide one of the five essential capabilities. as part of a complete package of security monitoringProcess of collecting all device status and event information and processing normalized events for evidence of vulnerabilities, possible attacks, and other malicious activity. and management capabilities for efficient threat detection.
+USM Anywhere does this to improve security in your network, you first need to know what is vulnerable.

 Vulnerability assessment is a functionality of USM Anywhere used for defining, identifying, classifying, and prioritizing the vulnerabilities in your system.
 The universal open and standardized method for rating IT vulnerabilities and determining the urgency of response is the Common Vulnerability Scoring System (CVSS).
 This method assigns severity scores to vulnerabilities.
 Scores range from 0 to 10, with 10 being the most severe.

-USM Anywhere works on CVSSOpen framework for communicating the characteristics and severity of software vulnerabilities that helps to prioritize actions according to their threat. version 2 (CVSSv2) for scoring.
+USM Anywhere works on CVSSOpen framework for communicating the characteristics and severity of software vulnerabilities that helps to prioritize actions according to their threat. version 3 (CVSSv3) for scoring.

 About Vulnerability Assessment in USM Anywhere

-USM Anywhere detects vulnerabilities in assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and controls the following scanning functions
+USM Anywhere detects vulnerabilities in assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. and controls these scanning functions:

 Vulnerability detection is based on an implementation of the Security Content Automation Protocol (SCAP) and the Open Vulnerability Assessment Language (OVAL) 5.11.2 schema version.
 The National Vulnerability Database (NVD) is the U.S. government content repository for SCAP.
 The OVAL Schema is maintained by The MITRE Corporation and developed by the public OVAL Community website at http://oval.mitre.org.